What is Neurofeedback?

 Neurofeedback has been shown to positively affect cognitive, motor and behavioral challenges affecting children and adults.

 Neurofeedback has gained considerable media attention in recent years.
-However, it actually has a history dating back over five decades.
-In 1968, Joe Kamiya PhD at the University of Chicago, published his finding that study participants could learn to control their brainwaves through a reward feedback process.
+However, it actually dates back over five decades.
+In 1968, Joe Kamiya, PhD, at the University of Chicago, reported that study participants could learn to control their brainwaves through a reward-based feedback process.
 He trained patients to maintain an Alpha brainwave state by rewarding them with the sound of a bell.

 Neurofeedback and Brain Waves